gmc-code/PC-microbit-micropython/docs/breadboards/Piezo_Buzzer_and_music.rst

     :param volume: An integer between 0 and 255 to set the volume.

 | The code below increases the volume and plays a C note in octave 4 for 2 ticks at each volume.
-| The A button can be pressed to exit the for loop then the while loop using ``break``.
+| The A button can be pressed to exit the for-loop then the while loop using ``break``.
 | Pressing the reset button on the back of the microbit will restart the code.

 .. code-block:: python